Zaldívar Copper Mine, Chile

 To the east of the Portezuelo fault in the main zone ore body where rhyolite is the host rock, secondary sulphide mineralisation is dominant (85–90%) with the balance of the copper present as oxide minerals.

 Zaldívar uses conventional open-pit mining systems.
 Open-pit wall slope angles vary from 38° to 50°, while haulage ramps are 30m wide with a maximum gradient of 10%.
-A sequence of eight open pit stages is planned, with production in 2005 coming from stages 3 and 4 of the pit.
+A sequence of eight open pit stages were planned, with production in 2005 coming from stages 3 and 4 of the pit.

 Copper is recovered by heap leaching followed by solvent-extraction and electrowinning to produce high-grade cathode copper.